New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 Those who have been selected for this scholarship are required to complete various procedures even if their support has been suspended due to a review of their support category or a leave of absence.
 Therefore, while you are enrolled in the university, please complete the following procedures by the deadlines regardless of your support category.

-Notifications from JASSO and universities Procedures that scholarship students must complete
+Notifications from JASSO and universities Procedures that scholarship recipients must follow

 April Notification of recruitment results/reduction/exemption certification results Benefit enrollment report